 - Placements of adjudicated delinquents in institutions.

-Forms for processing placements pursuant to the Interstate Compact on the Placement of Children (ICPC) can be obtained by contacting the Children and Family Services Division.
+Forms for processing placements can be obtained by contacting the ICPA Administrator in the department's Children and Family Services Division.